Elijah Wald – Musical Projects

 I also co-produced the first LP by New England’s master songwriter Bill Morrissey, as a reciprocal deal when he was producing the above album.
 It was soon picked up by Rounder, and then Bill decided to re-record all the songs for the CD reissue.
 I was not around for that session, and thus am no longer listed as co-producer, but it is still a great album.

-I also have done liner notes for a few albums that I was not involved in producing or compiling, but which I still heartily recommend:
+I also have done liner notes for various albums that I was not involved in producing or compiling, but which I still heartily recommend, among them these: